Offmat/article_JS_refactor/README.md

 Most developers have heard about open-closed principle - one of Uncle Bob’s SOLID principles.
 It sounds reasonable, but it can still be a little bit blurry until first usage on ‘live’ code.
 Full state of principle is: *software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification*.

 ## So what it really means?
 We met development problem, which has shown us what open-closed principle really is about.
-In one of web applications we had form with two sections (among others): demand channels and dynamic filters.
-User can add as many filters as he wishes, but there were some channels which were disabling some of filters.
+In one of our web applications we had form with two sections (among others): demand channels and dynamic filters.
+User can add as many filters as he wishes, but there are some rules - filter availability depends on chosen channels.
 Demand channels: AD_EXCHANGE, HEADER_BIDDING, RESERVATION, OTHER
 Dynamic filters(dimensions): website, ad_unit, geo, creative_size, device